 We all know Picasso loved women, but he also loved animals.
 Rarely could one find him without a dog.
 And he did make one of those dogs immortal.
 Lump was a dog of David Douglas Duncan, the author of the picture above.
 When he brought Lump to Picasso’s Cannes mansion all was lost.
 The dog remained and always received special treatment.
 Hence the plate, on which he was served his food at a table.
 Yet another example of a dachshund stealing an artist’s heart.

 Dogs feature in many works of Keith Haring, but it is difficult to say what breed they are.
 We see them dancing, barking, and jumping.
 Often represented on two legs, as if a hybrid between the human and the animal element.
 Dancing dogs often referenced breakdancing directly.
-But Haring’s dogs also stood for Anubis, the Ancient Egyptian god with a jackals’ head who watches over the dead.
-The image of dogs playing with or crushing small human figures plays into both the Egyptian conceptions of life and death, but also the Christian idea of the “dance of the dead.”
-They also show human fragility.
+But Haring’s dogs also stood for Anubis, the Ancient Egyptian god of death, embalming and everything that has to do with the Underworld.
+In arts he is depicted with a jackals’ head.

 You can see from the painting here that he gave them as much attention as his human sitters.
 They are usually asleep, as he preferred to work from life rather than photographs.
 And anyone who tried to draw a dog that is not asleep will attest that it is nearly impossible.
 He also manages to achieve this mix of carnality and personalization as with his human subjects.
 Dog’s feet lightly pink, their bellies vulnerable and their body trustingly leaning against the person.
 A perfect rendition of a tired but happy dog.